HuXin0817/HuXin0817/README.md

 ## 👋 Hello!
 I'm Xin Hu

 - 🎓 I'm an undergraduate student majoring in Intelligent Science and Technology at Chengdu University of Technology.
 My research interests focus on **vector databases**.
-- 🏆 I'm passionate about database-related competitions and achieved **3rd place nationally** in the 2024 OceanBase Competition.
 - 💼 I'm currently interning at **OceanBase, Ant Group**.
 - 🤝 If you're also interested in **databases** and open to collaboration, feel free to reach out to me!